atharvanvaidya/notes/ctf/toolsDiscovered.md

 * pngcrush - A PNG image file checker
 * dd - Disk Digger Linux tool to extract bytes from any file
 * crc32 - A linux built in utility for calculating the CRC Value of PNG Chunks
+* pngdebugger - Used to check the CRC of every chunk
+* bmc-tools - RDP Bitmap Cache Parser